 If you or a young man in your life is struggling with post-traumatic stress disorder or addiction, Red Oak Recovery® is here to help.
-Learn more about our treatment programs for men by calling us now at 866.457.7590.
+Learn more about our men’s PTSD treatment programs by calling us now at 828.382.9699.

 What Is Post-Traumatic Stress Disorder?

-PTSD or post-traumatic stress disorder is a prolonged and recurrent trauma response.
-Studies now show that when the body undergoes a life-threatening experience, it either processes hormones like adrenaline or stores them in the body.
+PTSD, or post-traumatic stress disorder, is a prolonged and recurrent trauma response.
+Studies now show that when the body undergoes a life-threatening or extremely stressful experience, it either processes hormones like adrenaline or stores them in the body.
 In many situations of prolonged stress, the body doesn’t have the opportunity to safely process trauma, causing continued fear responses, even when the body is not under threat.
 Common PTSD symptoms include: